 In the Holy Rosary we meditate on ‘mysteries’ – stories from the Scriptures and Christian tradition.
 By reciting the Hail Mary prayer, we invite the Mother of Our Lord to accompany us and pray with us, doing what she loves to do most: Showing us her son, Jesus.

-Where many Christians use rosary beads to count each ‘decade’ of ten prayers, you don’t need beads to pray the Scriptural Rosary, as the ten different Bible verses we read or hear as each mystery do the counting for us.
-In-between each verse, we say the Hail Mary:
+Where many Christians use rosary beads to count each ‘decade’ of ten prayers, you don’t need beads to pray the Scriptural Rosary (although you can use them if you like!), as the ten different Bible verses we read or hear as each mystery do the counting for us.
+Between each verse, we say the Hail Mary:

 Hail Mary, full of grace,